Bilal2453/coro-docs/docs/coro-http.md

 1. Complete the TLS parameter table entries for #getConnection [1]/[2].
 2. Complete the return table of the #getConnection function [4]/[5]/[6]/[7].
 3. Document #request `headers` parameter defaults [8].
+4. Maybe consider sorting similar tables structures into their own section.
+  - For example, a response/request structure where it is used in createServer's callback and in request's first return can be refereed to the same section for description.

 # Documentations